 Colorful emotions and fine humor: art exhibition in Wörgl until October 6th

-artistic diversity and humor
+Artistic diversity and humor